Deepaklokesh612/YouTube-Data-Harvesting-and-Warehousing-using-SQL-and-Streamlit/README.md

 The following Python libraries are required for the project:

-1.google-api-python-client: For interacting with the YouTube API.
+1. google-api-python-client: For interacting with the YouTube API.
 2. pandas: For data manipulation and analysis.
 3. mysql-connector-python: For connecting to MySQL database.
 4. Streamlit: For building the user interface and web application.